-Around 100,000 British nationals travel to Korea each year and approximately 4,800 British nationals live and work here.
+Around 100,000 British nationals travel to South Korea each year and approximately 8,000 British nationals live and work here.

 This guide sets out essential information for British national residing in South Korea, including advice on health, education, benefits, residence requirements and more.
 We are unable to provide any guidance on general lifestyle enquiries apart from the information and links listed below.
 See our information on ‘How else we can help & What our consulates cannot do for you’.

-Medical care is generally good in Korea, although expensive.
-Healthcare is not provided free of charge in Korea for foreign nationals and medical bills can be high.
+Medical care is generally good in South Korea, although can be expensive.
+Healthcare is not provided free of charge in South Korea for foreign nationals and medical bills can be high.